 5 LinkedIn Tips and Tricks to Upgrade Your Profile

 I want to give you a few examples of what an employee looking for a job might say, as opposed to what a business owner looking for clients would say.
-For the sake of this example, our business owner in question is going to be a writer trying to build a content agency.
+For the sake of this example, our business owner in question is going to be a freelance writer.

 An employee might say, “I’m hard-working, dedicated, and always get the job done.”

 A business owner might say, “By creating high-quality content on a consistent basis, my clients see improved keyword rankings and more organic traffic to their websites.”